 Basin wastes, or sink wastes as many also call them, are an often overlooked yet always important component when redoing any bathroom.
-This basin waste guide will take you through the details of basin types and reveal every dearly named waste design including click clack, flip top, pop-up, and the classic plug and chain option.
+This basin waste guide will take you through the details of basin types and reveal every waste design including click clack, flip top, pop-up, and the classic plug and chain option.

 What is a Basin Waste?

 A basin waste is a channel designed to enable water in your basin to run off safely, regardless of the sinks design.
 The basin waste will also allow you to block the pipes of your sink, allowing it to fill up with water.

 What Is a Basin Overflow?

 A basin overflow is a small hole located near the rim of the sink that enables water to be drained away if the sink begins to get too full.
 This is designed to stop you flooding your bathroom if you accidentally leave the tap on.
 Not every sink will have an overflow so this will affect which you choose.

 If your sink has an overflow you will need a slotted basin waste.
 If your sink doesn't have an overflow, you will need to install an unslotted basin waste.
 An unslotted basin waste is watertight, so it won't allow any water which has gone into the overflow back into the waste pipe.
 Slotted wastes will allow overflow water to be drained, whether the waste is open or not.

 Often, you will see bathroom sinks featuring an overflow whereas kitchen sinks and other basins do not offer an overflow.
 Selecting the wrong basin waste can cause irreparable damage to your sink so it is crucial you correctly determine the type needed.
 It can also leave you at serious risk of flooding in a moment of oversight by anyone using your sink.

 There’s quite a few different types of basin waste available to you.
 Each will be familiar and each has unique styling and functional properties that justify their availability to bathroom renovators.